-Named James H. Coffman, I was born in Sibley hospital, Washington, DC on January 31, 1943 and raised in Maryland, currently live in Maryland.
+Named James H. Coffman, I was born in Sibley Hospital, Washington, DC on January 31, 1943, and raised in Maryland, and currently live in the State of Maryland.

 In 1959, when I was sixteen-years-old, I was first introduced to karate by a guy that was dating my older sister Lois.
 Ski was stationed at the Navy station in Maryland.
 Ski told me he learned karate while stationed in Japan.
 He was teaching me blocks, kicks, and punches, basic street techniques.
 Once I was exposed to real karate for myself, I found out just how little Ski really knew.
 It all started when I went into the Air Force.
 I was assigned to Lackland, Air Force Base, San Antonio, Texas for boot camp.
 I was 17 years young.